Nudism and Feminism Part 2: Closets Are For Clothes

 In my last post, I discussed a feminist blog about nudism, Go Naked; it’s good for everybody (but particularly for women) by CP Reece.
 Reece concludes her piece by discussing society’s overall disconcerting malaise in regards to nudity and what we can do to change that.
 She says, Naturists are often treated as gay people used to be..
 How’s that for some perspective?
 Are naturists as repressed as women once were?
 As gay people once were?
-(Or still are in some ways.)
-It may seem odd to compare sexual orientation to living nude, but when you think about it, there are similarities in how gay people and naturists are viewed by society.
+(Or still are in many ways.)
+Can we really make that comparison?
+Gay people have long been dealing with discrimination, oppression and denial of human rights, and by no means do I wish to trivialize their struggle with such a comparison.
+But there are some similarities in how gay people and naturists are viewed by society.
 Naturists are afraid to come out to their friends and families and feel a need to hide behind pseudonyms and separate profiles for their naturist identity.
 They fear employers or job recruiters firing or not hiring them because of it.
 They are treated unjustly by police and the law.
 Some U.S. states would have convicted Nigel Keer as a sex offender for taking a nude stroll out in a scenic rural area.
 Naturists are denied the right to go nude in public and even on their own property if visible to others, because someone might get offended or upset.
 They are labeled perverts, swingers, and exhibitionists as well as harmful to children.

 Nigel Keer says he plans to appeal the court decision of a 315 fine for his public order offence of hiking in the nude.
 And I really hope he does!
 (If not for a nudism win, then for the sake of contesting them basing his guilt off of an unknown distressed female victim.)
-In any case, I think we need more activists like Nigel to push the envelope for naturists rights!
+In any case, I think we need more activists like Nigel to push the envelope for naturists’ rights!
 Some might say Nigel’s actions were over the line, offensive and forcing his naturist beliefs on people.
+(Aren’t clothed people forcing their beliefs on us?)
 I think he is a great activist and will hopefully help naturists obtain the right to hike nude, which isn’t illegal there in the first place!
 Of course he gets fined anyway because he’s breaking the rules (Nudity rule #518: Thou shalt not show thy penis on a nature trail).
 Reece says she’ll be going nude in her garden, at the beach and wherever she can.
-Here in NY I’ll be going nude or topless wherever I can!
+Here in NY I’ll be going nude or topfree wherever I can!

 I also want to share this quote from Nurba: